 Choose layers that frame the face to help mask thinning hairlines.
 Get regular trims to remove excess weight and dead ends, giving hair more volume.
 Apply a dry shampoo like Batiste Dry Shampoo to roots to give hair a lift.

-Cover thinning areas with a hair fibers product.
-Viviscal Conceal & Densify Volumizing Fibers are easy to apply for light or heavy coverage.
-The microscopic fibers cling to even the tiniest hairs, building natural-looking thickness and cover a widening part.
+Cover thinning areas with a hair fibers product like Toppik Hair Building Fibers that’s easy to apply for light or heavy coverage.
+Microscopic hair fibers cling to even the tiniest hairs, building natural-looking thickness and cover a widening part.
 They stay put all day but wash out easily with shampoo.

 “Protein is critical to healthy hair,” Dr. Fusco says.
 “Lean meat, fish, poultry and beans are all great sources.
 Iron is also important; low iron can lead to anemia, which can lead to increased hair shedding.
 The great news is that with proper diet and supplementation, this type of hair loss is reversible.”
 Deficiencies in biotin and zinc are also clearly associated with hair loss, and magnesium is necessary for healthy hair growth.